-Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
-They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.

-County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
+- Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
+They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
 Children are exploited to move, store and sell drugs and money.
-Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.

-Children can become trapped by this type of exploitation, as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.

-Any concerns that a child is being or is at risk of being criminally exploited will be passed without delay to the DSL.
-The DSL will then contact the C-SPA and if there is concern about a child's immediate safety, the Police will be contacted on 999.

-The school is aware there is a clear link between regular non-attendance at school and exploitation.
+Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims. - Children can become trapped by this type of exploitation, as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt. - Any concerns that a child is being or is at risk of being criminally exploited will be passed without delay to the DSL.
+The DSL will then contact the C-SPA and if there is concern about a child's immediate safety, the Police will be contacted on 999. - The school is aware there is a clear link between regular non-attendance at school and exploitation.
 Staff will consider a child to be at potential risk in the case of regular non-attendance at school and make reasonable enquiries with the child and parents/carers to assess this risk.

-Serious Violence
+4.11 Serious Violence

-There are a number of indicators, which may signal children are at risk from, or are involved with, serious violent crime.
-These may include:
+- There are a number of indicators, which may signal children are at risk from, or are involved with, serious violent crime.
+These may include: - increased absence from the school - a change in friendships or relationships with older individuals or groups

-- increased absence from the school - a change in friendships or relationships with older individuals or groups - a significant decline in performance - signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries - Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.

-Staff are aware that violence can often peak in the house just before and after the children attend the school which includes travelling to and from the school.
+- a significant decline in performance - signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries - Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - Staff are aware that violence can often peak in the house just before and after the children attend the school which includes travelling to and from the school.

-Modern Slavery
+4.12 Modern Slavery

-Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
+- Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs. - If there are any concerns that any member of the community is a victim or involved with modern slavery, concerns should be shared with a DSL or deputy and will be responded to in line with this policy.

-Female Genital Mutilation (FGM)
+4.13 Female Genital Mutilation (FGM)